Spring 2019 is full

 - Minimum 3.0 G.P.A.

-- Proficiency in French: Basic knowledge of French desirable, but not required
+- Proficiency in French: Basic knowledge of French desirable, but not required.
+Advanced level of French required to take classes taught in French.

 - Course of study in Business, Management, Economics, or related fields